 A digital rectal exam is an examination of the lower rectum.
-The doctor uses a gloved, lubricated finger to check for abnormalities.
+The health care provider uses a gloved, lubricated finger to check for any abnormal findings.

 How the Test is Performed

-The doctor will first examine the outside of the anus for hemorrhoids or fissures.
-Then the doctor will put on a latex glove and insert a lubricated finger into the rectum.
-In female patients, this exam may be done together with a pelvic exam.
+The provider will first look at the outside of the anus for hemorrhoids or fissures.
+Then the provider will put on a glove and insert a lubricated finger into the rectum.
+In women, this exam may be done at the same time as a pelvic exam.

 How to Prepare for the Test

 For the test, the provider will ask you to:

 - Take a deep breath during the insertion of the finger into your rectum

 You may feel mild discomfort during this test.

 Why the Test is Performed

 This test is performed for many reasons.
 It may be done: